abymsft/appworkshop/_entries/02 Web API.md

 #### Create .Net Core Web API

-First we need a end point to fetch data.
+First we need an end point to fetch data.
 The dotnet cli conveniently has template which create a Web API for a Weather forecast service.
 Let's try that.
 * First open a shell of preference.
 Cmd, PowerShell (Core), Bash, ...
 * Then check that you have at least version [.Net Core 3.1.100](https://dotnet.microsoft.com/download) installed: `dotnet --version`.
 * Next create a folder to host the project.
 Since we will be adding this to git, an good folder structure is of good use.
 An example (..\github\[account name]\[repo name]\src\weatherforecast)